fracpete/python-weka-wrapper3/doc/source/index.rst

 Introduction
 ============

-*python-weka-wrapper* allows you to use `Weka <http://www.cs.waikato.ac.nz/~ml/weka/>`_ from within Python.
+*python-weka-wrapper3* allows you to use `Weka <http://www.cs.waikato.ac.nz/~ml/weka/>`_ from within Python3.

 The library uses the `javabridge <https://pypi.python.org/pypi/javabridge>`_ library for starting up, communicating with and shutting down the Java Virtual Machine in which the Weka processes get executed.

-*python-weka-wrapper* provides a thin wrapper around the basic (non-GUI) functionality of Weka (some plots are available using Python functionality).
+*python-weka-wrapper3* provides a thin wrapper around the basic (non-GUI) functionality of Weka (some plots are available using Python functionality).
 You can automatically add all your Weka packages to the classpath.
 Additional jars can be added as well.